MCST stands for Management Corporation Strata Title in real estate

-When a Management Corporation is contracted to manage an estate, it is given a name: Management Corporation Strata Title Plan No. xxxx (where “xxxx” are running numbers).
+When a Management Corporation is contracted to manage an estate, it’s given a name: Management Corporation Strata Title Plan No. xxxx (where “xxxx” are running numbers).

 Why are there MCSTs?

 The need for a managing body arises from the nature of private housing in Singapore.
 Many Singaporeans set up homes in compounds such as condominiums where numerous owners share common facilities.
-These compounds usually come with a swimming pool, small park, gym, security and other amenities.
+These compounds usually come with a swimming pool, shared common park, gymnasium, security and other amenities.
 Naturally, all such public facilities have to be managed, maintained and at times, improved on or expanded.